-Advise the target to report the incident, accompany the target if she/he needs to report.
+Advise the target to report the incident, accompany the target if she/he needs support.

-A colleague brags often about his/her sexual conquests in front of another colleague and even explicitly offers to spend the night with her/him
+A colleague brags often about their sexual conquests in front of another colleague and even explicitly offers to spend the night with that colleague

-Covertly keep the target away from the actor - for example tell him/her to come with you because you want to talk to him/her, tell the actor to stop the inappropriate conduct.
+Covertly keep the target away from the actor - for example tell them to come with you because you want to talk to them, tell the actor to stop the inappropriate conduct.

-Publicly encourage the target to report the inappropriate conduct, reinforce group norms, report the actor formally to (administration, supervisor, OIOS, etc.)
+Publicly encourage the target to report the inappropriate conduct, reinforce group norms, report the actor formally (to administration, supervisor, OIOS, etc.)